ggbot-org/ggbot/docs/error-handling.md

     // handle it
   }
   // otherwise
-  throw error
+  throw error;
 }
 ```

 However, using `error instanceof MyError` can be done only if the error instance
 was created in the same JavaScript context that catches it.
 This could be not
-the case, not only in client-server model but also when using threads (e.g. *Web
+the case, not only in client-server model but also when using threads (e.g. _Web
-Workers*).
+Workers_).
 An error should also be serializable into JSON, in the following example the
 `toObject()` method return something that can be serialized.